continual-nesy/KANDYBenchmark/README.md

 - Set operators `union(L), intersection(L), difference(L), symmetric_difference(L)`: they are replaced by the associative unfolding of the list with respect to the operator (the list must contain only atomic objects).
 They can be used to constrain grounding (especially when used in conjunction with `store_before` and `recall` operators).
+- Constraint operators `ground_together(L, props), random_ground_together(L, props), subset_ground_together(L, props), random_subset_ground_together(L, props)`: grounds `~` in the subtree by selecting the same value for the provided properties (e.g. a triangle and a square of the same color).
+Random variants may decide not to constrain values, subset variants will select a random subset of properties (e.g. `{color: red|yellow, size: not_large}` for some instances will fix the same color and the same size, while respecting the constraints, the same color or the same size; combined with random there is also a chance of not fixing any value).

 Top level concepts are implicitly disjunctive, allowing for complex tasks such as discriminating between "three red circles arranged diagonally, or three blue squares arranged vertically" (positive set) versus "three blue squares arranged diagonally, or three red circles arranged vertically" (negative set).